Hérault: Climate

 The vast majority of the department can be characterized as a Mediterranean climate.
 However, the mountainous areas of the northwest have an oceanic influence.
 Some sectors of northern Herault have a temperate continental influence.

 The average temperature of the summer months is close to the maximum French average.
 Nevertheless, the sea protects the coastal areas from the extremes of heat waves in summer, but also frosts in winter.
 They range from about 27 degrees Celsius on the seashore to 32 degrees Celsius inland.
 Mean minimum temperatures also vary, ranging from about 19 degrees Celsius on the coast to 15 degrees Celsius in the interior.

 Demographics

-The inhabitants of the department are called Héraultais.
+The inhabitants of the department are called Héraultais in French.
 Population development since 1791: